kfirba/Directo/README.md

 }
 ```

-Don't forget to change `BUCKET_NAME` to your bucket name.
+Don't forget to change `BUCKET_NAME` to your bucket's name.

 **Note:** If you don't plan to ever upload any file with any other ACL than `private`, you may want to omit the `"s3:PutObjectAcl"`.